-Responsibility for this focused program support will continue to be vested with the District Recreation staff, with significant assistance from the Recreation Superintendent if this position is funded.
-Staff will continue to work with community partners such as the School District, the Town of Paradise, the Paradise Irrigation District, Butte County, and service clubs to expand and improve programs in these areas to continue to meet the changing needs of the community.
+Responsibility for this focused program support will continue to be vested with the District Recreation staff.
+Staff will continue to work with community partners such as the School District, the Town of Paradise, the Paradise Irrigation District, Butte County, non-profits and service clubs to expand and improve programs in these areas to continue to meet the changing needs of the community.